 Prof Miodownik is a materials engineer.
 His book Stuff Matters won the Royal Society Winton Prize.

-Galaxy Zoo: From the lab to your living room Becky Smethurst, University of Nottingham
+Galaxy Zoo: From the lab to your living room Becky Smethurst, University of Oxford

 What if you could do science from the comfort of your own living room?
 Join Becky as she journeys through some of the groundbreaking results that have come from Galaxy Zoo, showing just how powerful the crowd really can be.

 About Becky Smethurst